Operation Linda Nchi: Invasion

-In Kenya's incursion into southern Somalia started after the 13 October 2011 kidnapping of two Spanish women who were working for Médecins Sans Frontières at the Dadaab refugee camp.
+In Kenya's incursion into southern Somalia started after a series of terrorist attacks in the country including the 13 October 2011 kidnapping of two aid workers who were working in the Dadaab refugee camp.
 The abductions were allegedly carried out by Al Shabaab militants.
-Médecins Sans Frontières issued a press statement at the time disassociating itself from any armed activities and related declarations launched following the abduction.
 The Kenyan government claimed its troop deployment had received approval from the Transitional Federal Government of Somalia (TFG).
 Kenya's Foreign Affairs Minister, Moses Wetangula, stated that the deployment of Kenyan troops was at the request of the TFG.
 The Kenyan military said that there was no set exit date for the operation, but the indicator of the mission's success would be a crippling of Al-Shabaab's capacity.

 On 16 October 2011, Reuters reported that Somali and Kenyan military officials had met over the weekend in the town of Dhobley, in Somalia, on the Kenya border.
 According to an unidentified security source, "the meeting was to prepare a joint operation between the two forces ... to launch an offensive against Al-Shabaab rebels who are scattered in different parts of southern Somalia".

 The same day, an unnamed Somali military commander said that Kenyan troops had crossed the border and, in a joint operation with Somali forces, pushed Al Shabaab out of two bases near the Kenya border.
 Abdi Yusuf, a senior Somali military commander, confirmed that two warplanes had attacked Al Shabaab bases, but did not confirm their origin.
 He noted: "I can't identify the military aircraft, but our neighbour Kenya is fully supporting us militarily and our mission is to drive Al-Shabaab out of the region".
 Somalia's ambassador to Kenya, Mohamed Ali Nur, responded "We cannot condone any country crossing our border."
 TFG spokesman Abdirahman Omar Yarisow later contradicted Nur, asserting that "the governments of Somalia and Kenya are now cooperating in the fight against Al-Shabaab."

 On 27 October Kenyan government spokesman Alfred Mutua said Linda Nchi was planned months in advance and had been "going on for quite some time", as well as denied any participation by western forces.
 The operation reportedly had a high approval rating from the Kenyan population.